iambharathbs/my-first-repo/README.md

-# Sean Kross
+# Bharath B S

 ### Geography

-I live in the city of Baltimore, in the state of Maryland, in the United States of America.
+I live in the city of Bengaluru, in the state of Karnataka, in INDIA

 ### Reading